pgroonga/pgroonga.github.io/reference/replication.md

   * [pg\_shard](https://github.com/citusdata/pg_shard) (pg\_shard is deprecated.
 [Citus](https://github.com/citusdata/citus), the replacement of pg\_shard, may work with PGroonga.
 If you confirm that Citus can work with PGroonga, please [report it](https://github.com/pgroonga/pgroonga/issues/new).)

+Note that WAL support doesn't mean crash safe.
+It just supports WAL based streaming replication.
+If PostgreSQL is crashed while PGroonga index update, the PGroonga index may be broken.
+If the PGroonga index is broken, you need to recreate the PGroonga index by [`REINDEX`]({{ site.postgresql_doc_base_url.en }}/sql-reindex.html).

 This document describes how to configure PostgreSQL built-in WAL based streaming replication for PGroonga.
 Most of steps are normal steps.
 There are some PGroonga specific steps.

 ## Summary